zthun/janitor/CONTRIBUTING.md

 Thanks for taking the time to contribute!
 Generally, the big secret of this project is that it is mostly done as a hobby.
-There is no big intention to make lint janitor the code cleanliness standard and anyone who uses it would just have to find it useful.
+There is no big intention to make janitor the code cleanliness standard and anyone who uses it would just have to find it useful.
 It is not marketed or advertised; a good product should sell itself.
 However, at the minimum, people would need to know about it, so unless you are looking to make code contributions, the minimum contribution that